akapil45/Bathroom_Accessibility_/README.md

 ## Functions
  Creates a map centered at your location

- Nearby bathrooms show up as red markers with pop up infow .
+ Nearby bathrooms show up as red markers with pop up infowindow.

  Checkboxes allow users to filter which bathrooms show up based on whether or not they are unisex, accessible and/or has a diaper changing table.